Lowes Accident Lawyer

 - that Lowes failed to either remedy the condition or warn the victim of the dangerous condition.

-There are many ways a patron may be injured while shopping at Lowes.
+There are many ways a patron may be injured while shopping at Lowes or any other big store like that.
 Some of the most common types of accidents we see include:

 - Injury due to falling objects